josteink/lein-drip/README.md

 # lein-drip

-A Leiningen plugin which downloads, bootstraps and installs [drip](https://github.com/flatland/drip) as the default JVM to use for faster startup.
+A Leiningen plugin which downloads, bootstraps and installs [drip](https://github.com/flatland/drip) as the default JVM to use for faster leiningen startup.

+## WARNING

+Plugin is currently in development and nothing working has been published.

 ## Usage